machdyne/kakao/README.md

 $ make
 ```

+This will produce the Linux kernel image and rootfs archive in the `output/images` directory.

+### Installing Kakao Linux

-Copy the `Image` and `rootfs.cpio` files from output/images to the boot partition of the MicroSD card.
+Copy the `Image` and `rootfs.cpio` files to the boot partition of the MicroSD card, in addition to the following files:

+  - boot.json
+  - opensbi.bin
+  - the DTB file for your board (i.e. konfekt.dtb)

+Those files can be in the `images/linux` directory of the repo for your board.

+Finally, make sure the latest gateware is installed by following the instructions in the repo for your board.

 ### Optional: Mount rootfs from the MicroSD card instead of using a ramdisk.